 Physical therapy can be very helpful in treating herniated disc issues.
 Spinal manipulation can also provide relief from the pain.
 Pelvic traction, gentle massage and other treatments may also provide relief.
 Ice and heat therapy can reduce swelling and pain levels.
 Ultrasound treatments and electrical muscle stimulation have also been shown to be effective for treating herniated discs.

-Dr. Rolland Nemirovsky has extensive experience in treating a variety of back problems.
+Dr. Rolland Miro has extensive experience in treating a variety of back problems.
 His expertise in chiropractic care, sports medicine and physical therapy make him the choice for New York’s elite athletes and others who appreciate holistic care.
-Contact Manhattan Sports Therapy today to schedule your appointment with Dr. Nemirovsky for relief from your back pain.
+Contact Manhattan Sports Therapy today to schedule your appointment with Dr. Miro for relief from your back pain.